eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 position that best matches the given x,y network coordinates.
 The edgeID and laneIndex are compared against the original [OpenDRIVE lane id](../Networks/Import/OpenDRIVE.md#referencing_original_ids) when possible to resolve ambiguities.
-The optional keepRoute flag influences mapping as follows
+The optional keepRoute flag is a bitset that influences mapping as follows:

+- **bit0** (keepRoute = 1 when only this bit is set)
-- keepRoute = **1**: The vehicle is mapped to the closest edge within it's existing route.
+  - **1**: The vehicle is mapped to the closest edge within it's existing route.
            If no suitable position is found within 100m   mapping fails with an error.
-- keepRoute = **0**: The vehicle is mapped to the closest edge within the network.
+  - **0**: The vehicle is mapped to the closest edge within the network.
            If that edge does not belong to the original route, the current route is replaced by a new route which consists of that edge only.
            If no suitable position is found within 100m mapping fails with an error.
            When using the [sublane model](../Simulation/SublaneModel.md) the best lateral position that is fully within the lane will be used.
 Otherwise, the vehicle  will drive in the center of the closest lane.
+- **bit1** (keepRoute = 2 when only this bit is set)
-- keepRoute = **2**: The vehicle is mapped to the exact position in the network (including the exact lateral position).
-If that position lies outside the road network, the vehicle stops moving on it's own accord until it is placed back into the network with another TraCI command.
+  - **1**: The vehicle is mapped to the exact position in the network (including the exact lateral position).
+If that position lies outside the road network, the vehicle stops moving on it's own accord until it is placed back into the network with another TraCI command. (if keeproute = 3, the position must still be within 100m of the vehicle route)
+  - **0**: The vehicle is always on a road
+- **bit2** (keepRoute = 4 when only this bit is set)
+  - **1**: lane permissions are ignored when mapping
+  - **0**: The vehicle is mapped only to lanes that allow it's vehicle class

 The angle value is assumed to be in navigational degrees (between 0 and 360 with 0 at the top, going clockwise).
 The angle is used when scoring